g1a/starter/customize/templates/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/example-org/example-project/tags).
+For the versions available, see the [releases](https://github.com/example-org/example-project/releases) page.

 ## Authors